What is Digital Experience Monitoring?

 Synthetic Monitoring / Synthetic Transaction Monitoring (STM)

 Synthetic monitoring uses agents to proactively test services such as SaaS applications like Salesforce and API endpoints.
-Unlike Real User Monitoring (described below), STM isn’t generally run against active users, although it could be.
-Instead, its mission is usually intended to test the hosted or SaaS application (e.g., Salesforce, Office 365).
+Unlike Real User Monitoring (described below), STM isn’t generally run against active users.
+Instead, its mission is usually to test the hosted or SaaS application (e.g., Salesforce, Office 365) before users encounter problems.

 Synthetic monitoring techniques typically involve running a mix of HTTP commands (POST, GET, PUT, or DELETE) on a regular and periodic basis.
-However, deeper testing can also be done on connection times and database query speeds.
-Depending on the synthetic monitoring solution in use, the frequency of such testing can vary from daily, hourly, or even down to one-second intervals.
+Deeper testing can also cover connection times, DNS resolution, TLS handshake latency, and database query speeds.
+Depending on the solution, the frequency of testing can vary from daily to sub-one-minute intervals.

-Metrics on response times, packet loss, jitter, and transaction times are gathered and sent off to the DEM collection platform, where correlations are performed.
-With integrated DEM and NPMD (Network Performance Monitoring and Diagnostics), tests can be performed across different forms of telemetry like NetFlow, sFlow, VPC logs, and even SNMP counters.
-AIOps techniques can be applied to get deeper insights as to why there is an application performance problem.
+Metrics on response times, packet loss, jitter, and transaction times are gathered and sent to the DEM collection platform, where correlations are performed.
+With integrated DEM and NPMD (Network Performance Monitoring and Diagnostics), tests can be correlated across different forms of telemetry like NetFlow, sFlow, VPC logs, and SNMP counters.

 Endpoint Monitoring

-Endpoint Monitoring provides visibility into the user devices and performance testing from the endpoint.
-This includes things like the version of the operating system, CPU and memory usage, storage space, and network metrics.
-While it can seem similar to desktop inventory software, the focus is on continued performance and availability.
+Endpoint Monitoring provides visibility into user devices and performance testing from the endpoint.
+This includes the version of the operating system, CPU and memory usage, storage space, and network metrics.
+While it can seem similar to desktop inventory software, the focus is on continued performance and availability rather than asset management.

 Real User Monitoring

-Real User Monitoring (RUM) monitors and measures the end-user experience when using the applications the business depends on.
-These applications include things like customer relationship management (e.g., Salesforce), collaboration tools (e.g., Slack, Microsoft Teams), and social media platforms (e.g., YouTube, Facebook).
+Real User Monitoring (RUM) monitors and measures the end-user experience when using the applications the business depends on — customer relationship management (e.g., Salesforce), collaboration tools (e.g., Slack, Microsoft Teams), and social media platforms (e.g., YouTube, Facebook).
 RUM uses application-based monitoring (usually JavaScript) or browser plugins to look at the actual performance that users are experiencing.
 Usually, this is available on a per-transaction basis and includes telemetry on bottlenecks that may be due to browser CPU or RAM overload.

 Digital Experience Monitoring Use Cases

-DEM and synthetic monitoring technologies can be applied to solve various application and network infrastructure problems, reduce costs, and improve visibility into network and application performance.
+DEM and synthetic monitoring technologies can be applied to solve various application and network infrastructure problems, reduce costs, and improve visibility into performance.
 Key use cases include:

 - Finding and fixing application or network issues before they impact users.

-- Benchmarking and baselining the performance of applications, APIs, websites, and networks across various variables, such as performance across different time-frames and geographies or performance against peers or industry standards.
+- Benchmarking and baselining the performance of applications, APIs, websites, and networks across different time-frames, geographies, and conditions.

 - Holding vendors and service providers accountable by monitoring performance and availability versus SLAs (service level agreements).

-- Preparing for significant network transitions, such as adding a new geographic market to a service offering or moving an existing data center to the cloud.
+- Preparing for significant network transitions, such as adding a new geographic market or moving a data center to the cloud.

-- Ensuring the performance of one’s own service offerings is adhering to customer SLAs, and providing regular reporting on performance versus such SLAs.
+- Ensuring the performance of your own service offerings adheres to customer SLAs, with regular reporting on performance versus those agreements.

 Digital Experience Monitoring and Synthetic Monitoring Agents

-Synthetic tests conducted by a DEM solution will ideally be performed from multiple geographic locations to identify problems with specific network links and understand performance metrics concerning users in different regions.
+Synthetic tests conducted by a DEM solution should be performed from multiple geographic locations to identify problems with specific network links and understand performance metrics for users in different regions.

-For example, Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
-These agents have been located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, and IBM Cloud, and these vantage points keep growing.
+Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
+These agents are located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Oracle Cloud Infrastructure (OCI), Alibaba Cloud, and IBM Cloud, as well as in data centers at key internet hubs worldwide.
+Customers can also deploy private agents in their own data centers, branch offices, and cloud VPCs.

 Challenges of Digital Experience Monitoring

-Despite the many benefits of Digital Experience Monitoring, several challenges are associated with implementing a DEM strategy.
-One of the biggest challenges is the mix of technologies that DEM solutions rely on.
-To get a complete picture of their digital experience, organizations need to pull data from a variety of sources, including synthetic monitoring, real-user monitoring, and end-user experience monitoring.
-This sometimes requires a complex technology stack that can be challenging to manage.
+Despite its benefits, several challenges are associated with implementing a DEM strategy.
+One of the biggest is the mix of technologies that DEM solutions rely on.
+To get a complete picture of digital experience, organizations need to pull data from synthetic monitoring, real-user monitoring, and endpoint monitoring — sometimes requiring a complex technology stack that can be challenging to manage.

-Additionally, the challenge of pulling the right data to get a complete picture of their digital experience can be a significant obstacle.
-DEM solutions need to be able to collect data on user behavior across multiple devices, applications, and networks, which can be difficult to achieve without the right tools in place.
-Furthermore, analyzing and interpreting the collected data can be daunting, as it requires expertise in multiple areas, including network performance monitoring, application performance monitoring, and web security.
+Additionally, collecting data on user behavior across multiple devices, applications, and networks can be difficult without the right tools in place.
+Analyzing and interpreting that data requires expertise in multiple areas, including network performance monitoring, application performance monitoring, and web security.

 Types of Digital Experience Monitoring (DEM) Tools